rz501/Macaulay2-Jupyter-Kernel/README.md

 This shoud fire up a browser for you.
 If not, copy the output URL into one.
 Then select File ⇨ New Notebook ⇨ M2 from the main menu.

+## Caveats

+The current implementation is based on regular expressions matching in the Python runtime, so there is considerable overhead with I/O-heavy programs.
+Ideally, this issue will be addressed in the next (major) version.

 ## License